c24al2/c24al2/README.md

 Take these with a grain of salt, or seventeen, since 1.) languages aren't all that deep 2.)
 I learned brainf*ck first so I have bad taste.
 1. Python
 2. Java
-3. JS/HTML/CSS (I group them, don't @ me)
 4. Kotlin
+5. JS/HTML/CSS (I group them, don't @ me)
-5. Brainf*ck itself
+6. Brainf*ck itself
-6. SQL
+7. SQL
+8. Bash

 ### softwares
 1. SLDWRKS (sims mostly)